 Did you know that turtle nests sometimes have to be relocated?
-Valid reasons to relocate a nest include the threat of erosion by wave action, constant flooding, predation of a nest by crabs and disturbance of a nest by human activity or in some cases other wildlife.
-We recently had a case where a nest was accidentally dug up by another nesting female.
-We have had to carry out a number of emergency relocations in the last month for these various reasons.
-This is a very important part of the conservation work on the island, where intervention by us is required if the eggs are to survive until hatching.
-Most recently, an entire nest of Green Turtle hatchlings emerged from a nest that we had to relocate earlier on in the season.
-We will keep monitoring the success rate of other relocated nests.
+There are a number of valid reasons to relocate a nest.
+The threat of erosion by wave action, constant flooding, predation of a nest by crabs and disturbance of a nest.
+This could be by human activity or by other wildlife.
+Recently, we had a case where a nest was accidentally dug up by another nesting female.
+A very important part of Bird Island’s conservation work is where intervention is required for the survival of turtle hatchlings.
+We have had to carry out a number of emergency relocations in the last month.
+A proud moment was when a bunch of Green Turtle hatchlings emerged from a nest relocated earlier in the season.

 Photo: Amur Falcon by Sam Cooper, Bird Island, Seychelles

 In addition to our more regular visitors, the interesting sightings lately include:

 - 3 Pacific Golden Plovers (Pluvialis fulva) A

 - 3 Bar-Tailed Godwits (Limosa lapponica) A